 The hands-on, sensorial nature of Montessori botany, specifically gardening, was designed to get kids curious about life.
-Kids love to experiment and ask questions and this lesson about seeds and the life cycle of a bean plant invites them to do just that.
+Kids love to experiment, watch plants grow and ask questions.
+This lesson about seeds and the life cycle of a bean plant invites them to do just that.
 Moreover, as an extra-added bonus, they’re able to get a little dirty and have a lot of fun doing so.

 In our experience, with all the wonderful activities out there, there is no better way to witness life at work than by observing the process from the very beginning.
 The parts of the seed and the life cycle of a bean plant lesson offers just such an opportunity.

 This lesson is designed for ages five and up.
 For the preschoolers, there are many fun activities, which I will cover in the article.

 Books[Disclaimer: As an Amazon Associate I earn from qualifying purchases at no cost to you from the affiliate links below]

 As a complimentary guide to the seed lesson, we recommend using books to illustrate the topic and reinforce some of the information they will learn in this guide.
 The following is a great book as we think it does a great job with nice illustrations: The cycle of a bean plant.

 For a greater variety of seeds, this book goes into nice detail about how they develop into flowers, plants, and trees.
 It uses simple diagrams and language for young learners and is a joy to read.